 Satish.
 One common message is that of joy.
 I am neutral as far as identity politics goes.
 Instead, I create my characters in a utopian realm of happiness.
-My artworks are also a tribute the things that have shaped and inspired me.
+My artworks are also a tribute to the things that have shaped and inspired me.
 My messages are simple, minimal and relevant to us all.

 CG.
-Could you give an insight into your design process, from the beginning till the end to get the desired output.
+Could you give an insight into your design process, from the beginning till the end to get the desired output?

 CG.
 In brief, what has your journey been like being a freelance illustrator?

 Satish.
-My journey has had its ups and downs, in spite of that I have enjoyed it so far.
+My journey has had its ups and downs, in spite of that, I have enjoyed it so far.
 Experience has taught me that the more planned and well managed the process is, the more sustainable and easy the journey becomes.

 CG.
-Being a freelancer yourself, what would be your words of inspiration and a few tips for the all the people wanting to start out a career in the field of illustration in today’s times?
+Being a freelancer yourself, what would be your words of inspiration and a few tips for all the people wanting to start out a career in the field of illustration in today’s times?

 Satish.
 The advice I can give to those who are starting their career is – always be passionate.
-Being passionate towards your art practice also builds empathy to appreciate good art and design.
+Being passionate about your art practice also builds empathy to appreciate good art and design.
 And always try to create your own identity.
 Success always follows slowly if you are focused and retain the passion to be creative.